 A320neo programme.
-In connection with the A320neo programme, the Company faces the following main challenges: the transition from A320ceo (current engine option) to A320neo that started in 2016 with 68 deliveries and will finish in 2019; management of stress in the internal and external supply chain as a result of the industrial ramp-up; ensuring maturity and high quality service support for 17 operators of A320neo (new engine option).
-The main focus will be with the further ramp-up for Airbus and both engine partners.
-For the Pratt & Whitney engine, challenges are to (i) meet the delivery commitments in line with agreed schedule; (ii) fix in-service maturity issues in line with Airbus and customer expectations.
+In connection with the A320neo programme, the Company faces the following main challenges: the transition from A320ceo (current engine option) to A320neo (new engine option) that began in 2016 continued with 181 deliveries in 2017; management of the internal and external supply chain pressure as a result of the industrial ramp-up; ensuring maturity and high quality service support for a growing number of operators of A320neo.
+The main focus will be with the further ramp-up for Airbus and both engine suppliers.
+For both engine suppliers, challenges are to (i) meet the delivery commitments in line with agreed schedule and ensure sufficient engine availability; (ii) fix in-service maturity issues in line with Airbus and customer expectations and mitigate the associated consequences.